DPS7991/REST-API/README.md

 #### Find 2 ways to request the “TODO”s for user 5 and print the number of TODOs in the responses.

 The `determine_number_of_TODOs1` and `determine_number_of_TODOs2` functions show the 2 ways to request the "TODOs" for user 5 and print the number of TODOs.

+## Bonuses!

+#### Allow the user to provide some sort of input to customize the queries to the API

+I used the sys module to accept any of the 6 common resources (posts, comments, albums, photos, todos, and users) in the API as a command line parameter.
+The resource inputted is then added as a string to the requests URL.
+The `access_common_apiresource` function is then used to print the contents of the inputted resource.